ibm-cloud-docs/EventStreams/eventstreams160.md

 The consumer is now able to continue consuming the existing messages from the `accounting.invoices.A` topic from cluster B while new messages come from `accounting.invoices`.

+N.B If the application requires strict ordering, remote topics should be fully consumed first before starting to consume from local topics.
+This way messages are processed in the order that they were produced.

 ## Resetting a mirroring environment
 {: #reset_mirroring}